Storkfrasse/Discgolf/README.md

 * ### Contact

-    * It is a simpel contact form, the idea is that the user can put in information and a message with ideas so we can keep in touch.
+    * It is a simple contact form, the idea is that the user can put in information and a message with ideas so we can keep in touch.

 ![Contact page image](assets/readme-image/contact.jpg)
 [Back to top](<#contents>)